myothiha97/React-MyTodo/README.md

 ![DemoImage](./demo-images/darktheme-todo.png)

-This app mainly developed by reactjs library.
+This app is mainly developed by reactjs library.
 In this project you can manage your todos and you can also toggle the theme.

 ## Features